Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

 ### Block thread pool size

-The `alluxio.worker.block.threads.max` property configures the maximum number of incoming RPC requests to block worker that can be handled.
-TODO: what is a "block worker"??? is this referring to block requests to a worker?
+The `alluxio.worker.block.threads.max` property configures the maximum number of incoming RPC requests to worker that can be handled.
 This value is used to configure maximum number of threads in Thrift thread pool of the block worker.
 This value should be greater than the sum of `alluxio.user.block.worker.client.threads` across concurrent Alluxio clients.
 Otherwise, the worker connection pool can be drained, preventing new connections from being established.

-### Async caching
+### Async block caching
-TODO: would this be better titled as "Async block caching"?

 When a worker requests for data from a portion of a block, the worker reads as much data as requested and immediately returns the requested data to the client.